JerryAgbesi/CI-CD-Demo/README.md

 # CI-CD-Demo
-A demo repo with a simple web application and a CI/CD pipeline
+A demo repo with a web application and a CI/CD pipeline